 Use this framework to build out, validate, and measure your organization’s member engagement strategy.

 - Ask yourself: How would you like your relationship with your members to change through this plan?
-What will you measure to know if you’ve achieved your goal?
+How will you know if you’ve achieved your goal?

-- Try this: “Engagement” is a pretty nebulous idea already.
-Pin down that cloud by making your goals concrete with numbers and by outlining specific actions you will take to get there.
+- Try this: Pin down that cloud by making your goals concrete with numbers and by outlining specific actions you will take to get there.
 “Engagement” can feel nebulous, but it’s really about what it means to you and your members.

 Creating well-developed personas for your target members and their behaviors helps you to know what your members need and what you’re in competing against for their attention.